joelsmith5k/pga_data/README.md

 # pga_data
-Simple API for select golf stats pulled from web and modified.
+JSON files for a simple API built with a Python script using data from sportsdata.io